sachinlala/SimplifyLearning/LanguageSemantics/README.md

-Examples to demonstrate few of the Java language semantics.
+Examples to demonstrate few of the Java language advanced semantics/features.